Kubota Logo

 Kubota Logo History

-From its appearance to the present day, the tractor giant from Japan has changed only two logos.
-The designers made the original version based on the opening one by removing each letter’s bottom portion.
-Its story also has a small icon that complements the word part in official advertising materials and marks the products.
+Since its inception, the tractor giant from Japan has changed only two logos.
+Designers made the original version based on the initial one, removing the lower part of each letter.
+Its history also includes a small icon that complements the word part in official promotional materials and marks the products.

 What is Kubota?

-Kubota Corporation is a Japanese multinational company that manufactures a wide range of products from air conditioners, hardware, and vending machines to engines, construction machinery, and agricultural machinery.
-In America, its products are distributed by Kubota Tractor Corporation and manufactured by Kubota’s American Manufacturing.
+Kubota Corporation is a Japanese multinational company manufacturing a wide range of products – from air conditioners, hardware products, and vending machines to engines, construction, and agricultural machinery.
+In America, its products are distributed by Kubota Tractor Corporation and produced by Kubota’s American Manufacturing.

 1930 – 1969